 The federal Anti-Kickback Statute prohibits, among other things, any person or entity, from knowingly and willfully offering, paying, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, to induce or in return for purchasing, leasing, ordering or arranging for the purchase, lease or order of any item or service reimbursable under Medicare, Medicaid or other federal healthcare programs.
 The term remuneration has been interpreted broadly to include anything of value.
 The Anti-Kickback Statute has been interpreted to apply to arrangements between pharmaceutical manufacturers on the one hand and prescribers, purchasers, and formulary managers on the other.
 There are a number of statutory exceptions and regulatory safe harbors protecting some common activities from prosecution.
-The exceptions and safe harbors are drawn narrowly and practices that involve remuneration or safe harbor.
-Failure to meet all of the requirements of a particular applicable statutory exception or regulatory safe harbor.
-Failure to meet all of the requirements of a particular applicable statutory exception or a case-by-case basis based on a cumulative review of all of its facts and circumstances.
+The exceptions and safe harbors are drawn narrowly and practices that involve remuneration that may be alleged to be intended to induce prescribing, purchasing or recommending may be subject to scrutiny if they do not qualify for an exception or safe harbor.
+Failure to meet all of the requirements of a particular applicable statutory exception or regulatory safe harbor does not make the conduct per se illegal under the Anti-Kickback Statute.
+Instead, the legality of the arrangement will be evaluated on a case-by-case basis based on a cumulative review of all of its facts and circumstances.
 Our practices may not in all cases meet all of the criteria for protection under a statutory exception or regulatory safe harbor.
 Additionally, a person or entity does not need to have actual knowledge of the statute or specific intent to violate it in order to have committed a violation.